cesium/DPUM/2_reverse_staircase/README.md

 ####
 ```

-Observe that its base and height are both equal to , and the image is drawn using # symbols and spaces.
+Observe that its base and height are both equal to 4, and the image is drawn
+using # symbols and spaces.
 The last line is not preceded by any spaces.

-Write a program that prints a staircase of size .
+Write a program that prints a staircase of size `n`.

 ## Function Description

 Complete the staircase function in the editor below.
-It should print a staircase as described above.
+It should print a
+staircase as described above.

-staircase has the following parameter(s):
+`staircase` has the following parameter (from the command line):

 * n: an integer

 ## Input Format

-A single integer, , denoting the size of the staircase.
+A single integer, `n`, denoting the size of the staircase.

-Constraints
+Constraints:

-$$0 < n <= 100$$
+* $$0 < n <= 100$$

 ## Output Format